 Day 15: Arba Minch, to Jinka

-Our drive today will offer some of the most beautiful scenery Ethiopia has to offer; soft rolling hills with dark red soil with plentiful crops and forests.
-The road continues into the savannah, running alongside the mountains of Men, then following the Karkerte Mountains, providing splendid panoramic views until reaching the soft, terraced hills of Konso.
+Our drive today will offer some of the most beautiful scenery Ethiopia has to offer; soft rolling hills with dark red soil and plentiful crops and forests.
+The road continues into the savannah, running alongside the mountains of Men, then following the Karkerte Mountains, providing splendid panoramic views until reaching the soft terraced hills of Konso.
 We will enjoy a visit in the Konso village to meet the locals who are excellent farmers.
 The Konso people consists of a pagan society who erect totem poles on the tombs of their dead.
 We arrive in Jinka in the evening in time to enjoy dinner.
-Overnight in Jinka.

 Day 16: Mursi Tribal Encounter